fergald/explainer-bfcache-ccns/api.md

 have any cookie change within 3.5 minutes of entering BFCache.
 Fewer than 5% have any [secure cookie][secure-cookie] change in that time.
+Note these stats no longer reflect the planned semantics of the API.
+We expect that the rate of changes will be higher if we monitor cookie changes occuring since the page was requested.

 We do not have any statistics
 on how often prerendering would be cancelled.